 The human body needs vitamin B12 to live.
-This nutrient is required for DNA synthesis, cellular growth and myelin production.
+This nutrient is required for DNA synthesis, cellular growth and red blood cell production.
 Vitamin B12 plays a crucial role in the metabolism of every cell in the human body.
+Read about b12 foods vegetarian below.

 Without this vitamin, people are more likely to get sick or have trouble metabolizing food properly.
 This includes vegetarians who need to be especially mindful of their intake because they don’t eat meat which contains high levels of vitamin B12 naturally.